What is residency in Spain?

 Requirements once you’ve taken up residency in Spain

 You are generally liable to pay taxes in the country in which you reside.
 This means that once you have taken up residency in Spain, you will be subject to Spanish taxation.
-The liability to pay taxes in Spain arises when you meet you meet the residency measure based on the 183 day rule, and this obligation actually applies regardless of whether you have registered as a resident of not.
+The liability to pay taxes in Spain arises when you meet the residency measure based on the 183 day rule, and this obligation actually applies regardless of whether you have registered as a resident of not.

 Tax for Spanish Residents